Rjesh2006/5G-for-everyone/README.md

 # [5G master class module:-]()👇

-# The 5G System Overview
+# The 5G System summary

 ## Standardization of 5G
 Ensuring global compatibility is a critical aspect of the 5G system.
 The International Telecommunication Union (ITU) is at the forefront of standardization efforts.
 ITU-T, responsible for telecommunication standards, ensures that 5G technologies adhere to globally accepted specifications.
 ITU-R focuses on wireless communication, emphasizing the need for seamless connectivity across diverse environments.
 Additionally, ITU-D plays a crucial role in telecommunication development, fostering inclusivity and accessibility worldwide.